Business placements, projects and study tours

 Local Industry Placement Program

-During the Local Industry Placement Program (IPP) you'll be placed with a local firm in Sydney to work on projects which allow you to apply the knowledge and theory gained through your degree.
-You'll work in an authentic business setting with a supervisor on business-related work tasks/projects.
+During the Local Industry Placement Program (IPP) you’ll be placed with a local firm in Sydney.
+You’ll work in an authentic business setting under the direction of a workplace supervisor on business-related work tasks/projects.

 By participating in this program, you will: